I get this question a lot:

-As a good general rule of thumb (though by no means a hard-n’-fast rule), the bowl should be at least twice the length of the fish’s full-grown body to allow for comfortable swimming (the Japanese have used this ratio).
+As a good general rule of thumb (though by no means a hard-n’-fast rule), the bowl should be 3-4x the length of the fish’s full-grown body to allow for comfortable swimming (the Japanese have used this ratio).
 A 10-inch bowl is a good starting point.

 Some also use the 1 gallon per goldfish rule.

 There are exceptions to this, depending largely on the fish’s genetics.’

 Of course, many of these fancier breeds are more delicate, making close attention to water quality very important.

 But in all reality, most fancy pet store goldfish don’t get that big, even under the best of circumstances.

 They are just genetically small.

 The fish that show the most potential to get large are separated from their siblings and given special care before being sold to the pet store – they will command a higher price.